Who's Behind Listverse?

 Norma Bell was definitely present and involved in the murder, but to what degree is unknown, as the stories of the two children varied when questioned and were naturally to be taken with a grain of salt, considering their young age.

-2 Return To The Scene
+2 Return to the Scene & Aftermath

 A gruesome scene was left at the wastelands of Scotswood.
-Further complicating the story of Norma Bell and Mary Bell, police noted that the letter carved into the boy was initially an “N” but was later changed, by a different hand, to an “M.” So was it Norma or Mary who mutilated this boy?
+Further complicating the story of Norma Bell and Mary Bell, police noted that the letter carved into the boy was initially an “N” but was later changed, by a different hand, to an “M.” So, was it Norma or Mary who mutilated this boy?
 Or did Norma begin and Mary finish?

 I like to write about dark stuff, horror, history, true crime, murder, and philosophy.
 Still own and operate Serial Killer Memes on Facebook which just broke 25,000 followers, and the sister page Murderworks which is at almost 12,000 followers.